jhonesto/igpt/README.md

 This script runs in a text completion mode from OpenAI's API, and I'm working on it to use other endpoints.

 This script runs on Linux.
 I haven't tested it on Windows, so I recommend using it with WSL.

+## Contributing
+If you notice any issues or want to contribute to the project, feel free to create an issue or a pull request on the Github repository.
+You can also reach me through my [website's contact form](https://www.joaohonesto.com.br).
+I appreciate all contributions and feedback!